Nintendo Switch: Understanding Save Data Backups, Upgrading Memory Card

 This is why if you’re looking long term for your Nintendo Switch (which we hope you are since that’s not a cheap gaming device!), the only way to boost the device’s storage system is by purchasing a Micro SD card.

-The first question, off the bat, is by how much can you expand your memory?
+The first question, off the bat, is how much can you expand your memory?

-In a statement to Game Informer in January, a Nintendo representative clarified that the Nintendo Switch will be compatible with Micro SDXC cards of upto 2 TB of memory.
-2 TB sounds good since more and more players on the PS4 and Xbox One are opting for 1-2 TB consoles because of memory-hogging AAA titles.
-The problem is, there are no commercial 2 TB Micro SD cards on the market just yet.
+In a statement to Game Informer in January, a Nintendo representative clarified that the Nintendo Switch will be compatible with Micro SDXC cards of up to 2 TB of memory.
+Two TB sounds good since more and more players on the PS4 and Xbox One are opting for 1-2 TB consoles because of memory-hogging AAA titles.
+The problem is there are no commercial 2 TB Micro SD cards on the market just yet.
 This means that the Nintendo Switch is working on the assumption that a 2 TB Micro SD will be relatively accessible (we highly doubt it’s going to be affordable) to consumers in the near future, or it’s planning to manufacture its own.

 Nintendo Life has listed some of the best Micro SD card choices that we have on the market at the moment, and you should definitely invest in one if you’re planning to maximize your Nintendo Switch experience.

-We would recommend you invest time and effort into thinking about what Micro SD size will suit your Nintendo Switch gaming needs because as Polygonhas brought to our attention, the Nintendo Switch won’t let you use your micro SD on another Nintendo Switch device, nor can you copy or transfer files on your Micro SD to another.
+We would recommend you invest time and effort into thinking about what Micro SD size will suit your Nintendo Switch gaming needs because as Polygon has brought to our attention, the Nintendo Switch won’t let you use your micro SD on another Nintendo Switch device, nor can you copy or transfer files on your Micro SD to another.
 If you wish to use your Micro SD on another Nintendo Switch, the device will prompt you to delete all Nintendo Switch files on that Micro SD first and reformat it to the new device.

 The Verge has also reiterated that downloaded games are locked to one Switch at a time, the same way that Micro SD’s are formatted to one Nintendo Switch at a time.
 So even if you log in to another Nintendo Switch device, you can’t access your eShop-purchased game until you deregister the old Switch.